 NSWRL 1985 Premiers

-Head Coach Warren Ryan ensured that Canterbury's hunger for further Premiership success stayed long after the 1984 triumph.
+Head Coach Warren Ryan ensured that Canterbury's hunger for further Premiership success stayed well after the 1984 triumph.

 His desire for another victory lap rubbed off on the players, who sensed their coach's urgency in his methods.

-The year - which celebrated the Club's 50th anniversary - was not without its controversies; hooker Mark Bugden was suspended for nine weeks, while the side struggled in the early rounds.
+The year - which celebrated the Club's 50th anniversary - was not without its controversies; hooker Mark Bugden was suspended for nine weeks, while the side struggled for results in the early rounds.

-Captain Steve Mortimer elevated his reputation further during the State of Origin series, leading New South Wales to their first series victory, before selflessly changing his style of play to suit Ryan's.
+Captain Steve Mortimer elevated his reputation further during the State of Origin series, leading New South Wales to their first series victory, before selflessly changing his style of play to suit Ryan's vision.

 1985 Grand Final Highlights: Bulldogs vs Dragons